Getting Ready for Fires of Venus

 - Clothes: While our camping events are clothing-optional, clothes are often a good option.
 Layers are your friend.
 We strongly suggest at least one warm outfit, a rainproof of some sort and one pair of rain-friendly shoes.
 Bring ritual garb, sandals, hiking shoes, pool shoes (especially for kids—the pool bottom is rough), outrageous costumes, comfy clothes, a swimsuit if you don't want to skinny-dip...

-- If you're on the meal plan, please bring dinnerware—plate, bowl, glass, mug, knife, fork, spoon—if you don't want to use disposables.
-You'll also probably want to bring some snacks and/or drinks.
+- If you're on the meal plan, you'll probably still want to bring some snacks and/or drinks.

 - If you're not on the meal plan: when planning your camp kitchen, please remember that fire regulations prohibit using camp stoves or grills inside your cabin or on the porch.
 We suggest: